Kyllikki Forssell: Personal life

 In 1945, Forssell married the historian, Professor Patrick Bruun, but the marriage ended in divorce only five years later.

-In 1951, she married Freiherr Erik Indrenius-Zalewski, thus becaming entitled Freifrau (Finnish: Vapaaherratar).
+In 1951, she married Freiherr Erik Indrenius-Zalewski, thus becoming entitled Freifrau (Finnish: Vapaaherratar).

 In the 1960s her affair with fellow actor Esko Salminen, 15 years her junior, caused something of a scandal due to their age difference.

 Forssell retired in 2012, and died in 2019 at the age of 94, after a long battle with cancer.